MadsAlbertsen/multi-metagenome/docs/step9.md

 g1.e.C <- extract(g1.e.B, g1.selection.B, g1.e.B[, x], g1.e.B[, y])
 {% endhighlight %}

 ### Look at the statistics of the extracted scaffolds
+Lets see if we now have extracted a clean genome based on the single copy essential genes.

 {% highlight r %}
 calc.genome.stats(g1.s.C, g1.e.C)